OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Lifecycle-calculations:-theory-of-operation.md

 A random number is then generated between zero and the modifier calculated above; if this number is less than the random sickness chance in the Datastore for that cim's decile, the cim will become sick.

-The sickness chance per decile is  derived from the probability in the configuration file thus:
+The sickness chance per decile is derived from the probability in the configuration file:
 * **Sunset Harbor calculations:** 100,000 * (probability / 35)
 * **Legacy calculations:** 100,000 * (probability / 25)